xiaobo-liu/xiaobo-liu.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Welcome to the my homepage, I am a postdoctoral researcher in the [Computational Methods in Systems and Control Theory](https://www.mpi-magdeburg.mpg.de/csc) group at the [Max Planck Institute for Dynamics of Complex Technical Systems](https://www.mpi-magdeburg.mpg.de/2316/en) (MPI-DCTS) in [Magdeburg, Germany](https://en.wikipedia.org/wiki/Magdeburg), headed by [Prof. Peter Benner](https://www.mpi-magdeburg.mpg.de/benner).
+Welcome to the my homepage, I am a postdoctoral researcher in the [Computational Methods in Systems and Control Theory](https://www.mpi-magdeburg.mpg.de/csc) group at the [Max Planck Institute for Dynamics of Complex Technical Systems](https://www.mpi-magdeburg.mpg.de/2316/en) in [Magdeburg, Germany](https://en.wikipedia.org/wiki/Magdeburg), headed by [Prof. Peter Benner](https://www.mpi-magdeburg.mpg.de/benner).

 Prior to moving to Magdeburg, I was a research associate (Aug 2022--Dec 2023) in the [Numerical Linear Algebra Group](https://nla-group.org/) at [The University of Manchester](https://www.manchester.ac.uk/), where I completed my PhD (Sep 2018--Jun 2022) and was very fortunate to be supervised by [Prof. Nicholas J. Higham](https://nhigham.com) (and [Prof. Françoise Tisseur](https://personal.maths.manchester.ac.uk/tisseur/) as the co-supervisor).